linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Fixed Income Mathematics- Analytical and Statistical Processed.md

 Property 2 of the price/yield relationship explained earlier in this chapter states that for small changes in yield, price volatility is the same regardless of the direction of the change in yield.
 Therefore, it does not make any difference if we increase or decrease the yield by one basis point to compute the price value of a basis point.

 We will show how to calculate the price value of a basis point using the nine bonds in Exhibit 12-1.
-For each bond, the initial price, the price after increasing the yield by one basis point (from  $10.00\%$  to  $10.01\%$ ), and the price value of a basis point per $100 of par value (the difference between the two prices) are shown
+For each bond, the initial price, the price after increasing the yield by one basis point (from  $10.00\%$  to  $10.01\%$ ), and the price value of a basis point per \$100 of par value (the difference between the two prices) are shown

 in the top panel of Exhibit 12-9.
 Similarly, if we decrease the yield by one basis point, from  $10.00\%$  to  $9.99\%$ , we would find approximately the same price value of a basis point for the nine bonds, as shown in the bottom panel of Exhibit 12-9 on page 154.

 # The Price Value of More than One Basis Point

 In implementing a strategy, some investors will calculate the price value of a change of more than one basis point.
 The principle of calculating the price value of any number of basis points is the same.
 The price value of  $x$  basis points is found by computing the difference between the initial price and the price if the yield is changed by  $x$  basis points.
-For example, the price value per $100 of par value for several values of  $x$  for the 10% coupon, 15-year bond is found as follows if the yield is increased:
+For example, the price value per \$100 of par value for several values of  $x$  for the 10% coupon, 15-year bond is found as follows if the yield is increased:

 <table><tr><td>Change (x, in Basis Points)</td><td>Initial Price (10% yield; $)</td><td>Price of 10% + x yield ($)</td><td>Price Value of x Basis Points ($)</td></tr><tr><td>10</td><td>100.00</td><td>99.2357</td><td>0.7643</td></tr><tr><td>50</td><td>100.00</td><td>96.2640</td><td>3.7360</td></tr><tr><td>100</td><td>100.00</td><td>92.7331</td><td>7.2669</td></tr></table>

 For small changes in yield (such as 10 basis points), the price value of  $x$  basis points is roughly that found by multiplying the price value of one basis point by  $x$ .
 For example, the price value of 10 basis points computed by multiplying the price value of a basis point, namely  $\\(0.08$ , by 10 gives  $\$ 0.80 \), which is very close to the price value of 10 basis points computed above.
 In fact, the approximation is much better than indicated here because we computed the price value of a basis point to only two decimal places.

-For a decrease in the yield, the price value of an x basis point change per $100 of par value is
+For a decrease in the yield, the price value of an x basis point change per \$100 of par value is

 <table><tr><td>Change (x, in Basis Points)</td><td>Initial Price (10% Yield; $)</td><td>Price at 10% – x Yield ($)</td><td>Price Value of x Basis Points ($)</td></tr><tr><td>10</td><td>100.00</td><td>100.7730</td><td>0.7730</td></tr><tr><td>50</td><td>100.00</td><td>103.9551</td><td>3.9551</td></tr><tr><td>100</td><td>100.00</td><td>108.1444</td><td>8.1444</td></tr></table>

 Once again, note the approximate symmetry of the price change for small changes (10 basis points) in yield (Property 2 of the price/yield relationship).
 For larger changes in yield, however, there will be a difference between the price value of an  $x$  basis point movement depending on whether the yield is increased or decreased.
 Many investors who use the price value of a large basis point movement in implementing a strategy will compute the average of the two price values.
-For example, the price value of 100 basis points would be approximated by averaging  $7.2669 and$ 8.1444 to give $7.7057.
+For example, the price value of 100 basis points would be approximated by averaging  \$7.2669 and\$ 8.1444 to give \$7.7057.

 # EXHIBIT 12-9